MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The questions will be presented one at a time.

-1. Take the appropriate time to consider each question before answering.
+1. Consider each question appropriately before answering.

     In a production environment, your answers should reflect careful analysis of business needs, user experience considerations, and technical constraints.

-    For this training, you can selected the recommended option for each question.
+However, for this training, you can selected the recommended option for each question.

-    After you provide each answer, GitHub Copilot updates the `spec.md` file with clarifications.
+    When you provide an answer, GitHub Copilot updates the spec.md file with clarifications.

     > **NOTE**: If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
 The clarification process typically involves 1-2 rounds of questions as Copilot refines the specification.

-1. Once the clarification process is complete, review the updated `spec.md` file, and then accept the changes.
+1. Once the clarification process is complete, review the updated **spec.md** file, and then accept the changes.

     - Check that your answers are accurately reflected in the specification
     - Verify that previously ambiguous areas now have clear requirements